Last-modified: Sat 20 Jan 14:26:37 GMT 2024

-The Committee has appointed Tony Evans to act as Control with Charles Lindsey as Deputy Control.
+The Committee has appointed Matthew Vernon to act as Control; the role of Deputy Control is currently vacant.
 Control may be reached at firstname.lastname@example.org.

 The remit of the UK Usenet Committee is to provide leadership in policy concerning the uk.* news hierarchy.